nova3h/vitokenizer/README.md

 Vi-Tokenizer, a very light-weight (700KB) and efficient Vietnamese tokenizer in JS, good to use especially for full-text search.

+The cause: Intl.Segmentor works well with all languages except Vietnamese, which the Segmentor happily splits by space and without combining syllables.
+Vi-Tokenizer solves the issue by providing a light-weight lib to get words in text by combining syllables to match dictionary.

 Usage
 -----